 1. Ethanol is worse than gasoline in terms of effectiveness

-While ethanol’s carbon footprint is lower, it still pales in comparison to traditional gasoline in terms of effectiveness.
-You need 1.4 gallons of ethanol if you’re looking to replicate the mileage that you can get from 1 gallon of gasoline.
+While ethanol’s carbon footprint is lower, its energy efficiency still pales compared to traditional gasoline in terms of effectiveness.
+You need 1.4 gallons of ethanol to replicate the mileage you can get from 1 gallon of gasoline.

 Flex-fuel vehicles, which run on 85% ethanol, have discovered that their gas mileage rates are 25% lower, with several models even seeing a 30% reduction in city miles.